samuel-gamelin/Rabbits-and-Foxes/README.md

    git clone https://github.com/samuel-gamelin/SYSC-3110
    ```
    This will create a folder called SYSC-3110.
-2. Open the Eclipse IDE, and click File -> Import from File System.
+2. Open the Eclipse IDE, and click File -> Import.
 3. Select Maven and then "Existing Maven Projects", then click Next.
 4. Click Browse and select the SYSC-3110 folder that was just created.
 Click "Finish".